heinsaar/kaizen/README.md

-So, for example, even though STL containers were not meant to be derived from (in particular, their destructors are not virtual), `zen::string` derives from `std::string` in order to quickly, without having to implement all the conversion operators and delegate functions that a composition-based approach would require, provide the ability to convert to and from `std::string` at any point and place in the codebase whenever there's need for the richer interface of working with strings that `zen::string` provides.
+So, for example, even though STL containers were not meant to be derived from (in particular, their destructors are not virtual), `zen::string` derives from `std::string` in order to quickly, without having to implement all the conversion operators and delegate functions that a composition-based approach would require, provide the ability to convert to and from `std::string` at any point in the codebase whenever there's need for the richer interface of working with strings that `zen::string` provides.

 This approach is rooted in the philosophy that in the vast majority of cases and projects, the benefits from these utilities far outweigh any theoretical dangers of for some reason allocating `zen::string` itself dynamically and